This article is part of our PC-building beginner’s guide. You can view the entire guide here.

 Don’t be careless or use more force than necessary, but know that your parts can handle a lot more than you think.

-Open the case up
+Open the Case Up

 Design varies between AMD and Intel boards/CPUs, but installing the CPU is relatively simple regardless of brand.
 Unlock the lever arm on the CPU tray (if needed) and drop the CPU in the socket, making sure the arrow printed on the corner of the CPU is lined up with the arrow in the corner of the socket (if there is one).
 Otherwise, line it up with the bottom left corner of the socket, as shown below.
 As you can see, the notches in the side of the CPU are also lined up with the corresponding protrusions in the socket, so you can tell it’s aligned correctly by this as well.

-Make sure the processor drops down into place without being forced.
+Make sure the processor drops snugly into place without being forced.
 Once it’s in position, close the lever arm down.
 It will provide a good bit of resistance, but as long as the CPU is properly in place you need not worry about crushing the CPU or socket pins.

 Cooler installation varies by mount type and model.
 For best results consult the instruction manual or, more realistically, look up a YouTube video on how to install it.